davidchip/tagg/README.md

 --------
 - <s>Add dynamic loading of scripts based on elements in world</s>
 - Introduce ability to make complex particles (ie, particles that use multiple meshses to be constructed)
-- Add support for template property when declaring Firecracker Element
-  - Should work like Polymer <template> tag.
-Should allow:
-    - firing of methods found in the Element declaration
-    - Interpolation of attributes
 - Rev 1.5 on b-frame
   - Fix camera angle in stereo
   - Don't render 2 CSSRenderers.
 Figure out a better way.